scality/runner-manager/docs/run-it-locally.md

 - Run everything :D

-A docker-compose file has been created to help you run the required components for the openstack-actions-runner.
+A docker-compose file has been created to help you run the required components for the actions-runner-manager.

 To install `docker-compose` run:
 ```shell